 15 Ways to Brainstorm for Keyword Ideas (and Jumpstart Your Brain)

-So, today I will focus exclusively on the brainstorming process.
-I will NOT focus on how to select an individual keyword to target or how to use software tools to generate additional ideas, this will be covered in the future (on the Niche Websites Hub).
 Think of this process as where to get those initial ideas that you can then branch out of and find those hidden gem keywords.
-Below are 15 ways that can give your brain a “jumpstart” when it just feels like you can’t come up with anything on your own.
+Below are 15 ways that can give your brain a “jumpstart” when it just feels like you can't come up with anything on your own.
+After that, I talk about using tools to help you brainstorm.

 There are millions of different ways to that range from the mundane to the inspirational.
 However, in order to help you develop more of a system that can be followed when you are having a “mental block”, I have made a list of ways to generate root keyword ideas.